Croquis templates for sketching Fashion Flats! (videos in this post)

 Maybe you aren’t familiar with using a croquis to create your fashion flats. (see some below)

-That way, your fashion flats and designs will all be consistently scaled!
+That way, your fashion flats and designs will all be consistently scaled TO ONE ANOTHER.

 It’s really handy not to have to start entirely from scratch every time.
 You can create your own template, or find one online that you like, sign up for the templates and ebook, or try the ones I included here on this page..